John Weisbrod: Dallas Stars

 On July 14, 2005, the Dallas Stars of the NHL announced that Weisbrod had joined the team as a scout for the New England region.

 Boston Bruins

-After a season with the Stars, Weisbrod joined the scouting staff of the Boston Bruins on September 14, 2006 as a pro scout based out of Tampa, Florida.
+After a season with the Stars, Weisbrod joined the scouting staff of the Boston Bruins on September 14, 2006, as a pro scout based out of Tampa, Florida.
 After two seasons scouting the professional leagues, Weisbrod became the Bruins' Director of Collegiate Scouting.

 Calgary Flames

-On June 27, 2011, Weisbrod was named the Assistant General Manager of Player Personnel of the Calgary Flames after winning a Stanley Cup ring with the Bruins.
+On June 27, 2011, Weisbrod was named the assistant general manager of player personnel of the Calgary Flames after winning a Stanley Cup ring with the Bruins.
 On December 12, 2013, he was relieved of his duties.

 Vancouver Canucks

 On July 7, 2014, Weisbrod was named vice president of player personnel for the Canucks.
 On August 4, 2015, he was promoted to assistant general manager.
-On December 5, 2021, he was relieved of his duties.
+On December 5, 2021, the general manager, head coach, and Weisbrod were all fired due to the team's dismal record.

+Athletic Director

+Ave Maria

+On May 27, 2025, Weisbrod was named director of athletics for Ave Maria University.